 It enables immunological detection of heat-labile antigens, which are otherwise damaged or destroyed by processing at room or elevated temperatures.

 Its use as a clinical pathology or research tool has been limited by the relatively long periods required for the passive diffusion of fixatives and organic solvents in frozen-hydrated material.

-The invention utilizes controlled microwave (MW) irradiation to accelerate the FS process; and comprises systems, devices and methods for microwave-assisted processing of samples under cryo-conditions, typically -80°C. The entire MWFS procedure is now accomplished in less than 4 hours as compared to the approximately 4-5 days previously required for FS process.
+The invention uses controlled microwave (MW) irradiation to speed up the SF process; and comprises systems, devices, and methods for microwave-assisted processing of samples under cryogenic conditions, typically -80°C.

 The MWFS procedure takes less than 4 hours, compared to 4-5 days previously required for the FS process.

 The Cryo Microwave Sample Processor System combines two specific technologies, controlled microwave irradiation and temperature cycling.

 The controlled temperature cycling device, a Temperature Chamber was specially engineered by TotalTemp, using some alternative nonmetallic materials, to allow it to operate inside of a microwave environment.

 The Temperature Chamber is cooled with Liquid Nitrogen (L-N2) giving it a precisely controlled temperature range of -100°C to +200°C.